-Budgeted cost: £3,260
+Budgeted cost: £14595

-Activity Evidence that supports this approach Challenge number(s) addressed 1:1 targeted Thrive sessions delivered by trained practitioner.
+Activity Evidence that supports this approach Challenge number(s) addressed 1:1 targeted Thrive sessions delivered by trained practitioners.
 Effective 'Social and emotional learning (SEL)' can lead to learning gains of +4 months over a year.
 They need to be taught explicitly, integrated through everyday teaching as well as whole school approaches and carefully planned for.
 EEF - Improving Social and Emotional Learning in Primary Schools Thrive promotes 'children's and young people's mental health by helping adults know how to be and what to do in response to their differing and sometimes distressed behaviour'.
-In support of this, this evidence suggests every pupil having a supportive relationship with a member of school staff 4 1:1 targeted sessions develop this.
+In support of this, this evidence suggests every pupil having a supportive relationship with a member of school staff - 1:1 targeted sessions develop this.
 It also suggests teaching learning behaviours and tailoring targeted approaches to meet the needs of individuals.
-EEF - Improving Behaviour in Schools Provision of extracurricular activities.
-Subsidy of £100 'Qualitative data showed that extracurricular activities give young people the confidence to interact socially with others, extend their social networks beyond existing friendship groups, and provide them with new skills and abilities.
-Some also perceive them as important for their long-term career aspirations as well as useful in building stronger university and job applications.
-Above all, young people see extracurricular activities as a chance to have fun, unwind and relieve the stresses of their increasingly pressured school lives'.
-'Research shows too many young people from disadvantaged backgrounds never get the chance.
-As a result, they lose out on the benefits - increased confidence which helps social interaction, a real aspiration to go onto higher or further education, more soft skills and a sense of wellbeing and belonging.'
-Social Mobility Commission - An Unequal Playing Field 5
+EEF - Improving Behaviour in Schools 4 PFSA - support 4 Provision of extracurricular activities.
+5